pedro-stanaka/thanos/docs/components/compact.md

 Continuously compacts blocks in an object store bucket.

 Flags:
+      --auto-gomemlimit.ratio=0.9
+                                The ratio of reserved GOMEMLIMIT memory to the detected maximum container or system memory.
       --block-files-concurrency=1
                                 Number of goroutines to use when
                                 fetching/uploading block files from object